ShoheiOchi/IntelliProfiler/README.md

 This repository contains the code used in the study: **"IntelliProfiler: a novel analytic tool for behavior dynamics of multiple animals in a home cage"**.
 The IntelliProfiler system uses RFID technology to track and analyze the behavior of multiple mice within a home cage environment.
 This repository includes scripts for analyzing locomotor activity, social distances, and interaction patterns.

-## Abstract of the Paper

-There is a growing demand for sophisticated behavioral analysis systems that minimize bias in multi-animal and semi-natural environments.
-We present **IntelliProfiler**, an advanced system using radio frequency identification (RFID) technology to enable fully automated behavior analyses of multiple mice within a home cage.
-IntelliProfiler continuously monitors up to 16 mice, capturing both locomotor activity and social dynamics over extended periods.
-Our findings revealed that male mice maintain broader social distances than females, with group size playing a key role in shaping male social network dynamics.
-Furthermore, aging in males significantly impacts both locomotor activity and social interaction in a group size-dependent manner.
-IntelliProfiler offers a novel approach for exploring complex social interactions and group dynamics, advancing the field of behavioral science.

 ## Getting Started

 These instructions will guide you on how to set up and run the IntelliProfiler code to track the position and behavior of mice equipped with RFID transponders.